Psykotikism/Mutant_Tanks/README.md

  * @error			Invalid client index or client is not in-game.
  **/
 native bool MT_IsGlowEnabled(int tank);

 /**
+ * Returns if a Mutant Tank type's glow outline is flashing.
+ *
+ * @param tank			Client index of the Tank.
+ * @return			True if the Tank's glow outline is flashing, false otherwise.
+ * @error			Invalid client index or client is not in-game.
+ **/
+native bool MT_IsGlowFlashing(int tank);

+/**
  * Returns if a certain Mutant Tank type is only available on non-finale maps.